Joan Azrack

-Joan Marie Azrack (born August 13, 1951) is an American lawyer and judge who serves as a United States district judge of the United States District Court for the Eastern District of New York.
+Joan Marie Azrack (born in 1951) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Eastern District of New York.
 She is a former United States magistrate judge of the same court.

 Biography

 Azrack was born in 1951, in Neptune Township, New Jersey.
 She received a Bachelor of Science degree in 1974 from Rutgers University.
 She received a Juris Doctor in 1979 from New York Law School.
 She began her career as a trial attorney in the Criminal Division of the United States Department of Justice from 1979 to 1981.
 From 1982 to 1990, she was an Assistant United States Attorney in the Eastern District of New York, where she served as Deputy Chief of the Narcotics Section from 1985 to 1986 and as Deputy Chief of the Criminal Division and Chief of the Business and Securities Fraud Section from 1986 to 1990.
 From 1988 to 1991, Azrack was a visiting instructor at Harvard Law School.